 - Cut working yarn and leave a 10″ tail

 Is English Or Continental Knitting Easier?

-Some people consider knitting with bulky yarns in the English style easier.
+Some say knitting bulky yarns in the English style is easier.

-Some people say that continental knitting is faster and more efficient than English knitting, which it usually is, especially with the knit stitch.
-However, the speed depends on your skill level.
+Continental knitting is faster than English knitting, especially with the knit stitch.
+However, it depends on your skill.

 How Do You Knit Faster In Continental?

 Knitting in the continental style helps you gain speed.

 The more you knit, the better you’ll get.